FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R8

-This statement can be used optionally and is used to include packages, which are used to extend the LaTeX's capabilities.
+The usepackage command is called with package name argument, prepended with optional parameters.
+It is included optionally in a LaTeX document, to include packages, which further extend the LaTeX's capabilities.
 There are a number of packages that are included by default with LaTeX2 base distribution.
 You can use the texdoc command for accessing package documentation.

 ..
 L9